Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="join-table-extension">11 - Join the table extension table back into the original data source </h2>

-As you saw in the previous step, the table extension does not display an output because we haven't related it back to our original data source.
+<p>As you saw in the previous step, the table extension does not display an output because we haven't related it back to our original data source.
 We want to create a relationship between the Order Reviews table and the table extension.
 Note the table extension only has 2 fields ("I" and "p") and 1 row.
 How can we build a relationship that ensures we can access these fields in a combined data source?
-Hint: use a relationship calculation.
+Hint: use a relationship calculation.</p>

 </br>